Galvanic Cells

 $$Cu(s) \rightarrow Cu^{2+}(aq) + 2e^–$$

-The oxidation of copper leads to loss of electrons.
-Ultimately there is a net gain of electrons in the oxidation half-cell.
+The oxidation of copper leads to loss of electrons, and formation of copper ions.

 Cathode equation:

-The reduction of silver leads to the gaining of electrons.
-Ultimately there is a net loss of electrons in the reduction half cell.
+The reduction of silver leads to the gaining of electrons, and formation of silver atoms.

 Galvanic Cell Notation